DataDog/documentation/content/en/observability_pipelines/_index.md

 #### Log Volume Control

 Raw logs are noisy and only some logs are useful for further search and analysis during investigations.
-Use the Log Volume Control template to determine which logs you want to send to your indexed solution, whether it's a SIEM or log management solution, so that you can increase the value of the logs indexed and also remain within your planned budget.
+Use the Log Volume Control template to determine which logs to send to your indexed solution, such as a SIEM or log management solution.
+This helps you to increase the value of your indexed logs and also remain within your planned budget.

 #### Dual Ship Logs

 As your organization grows, your observability needs for different use cases, such as security, archiving, and log management also change.
-This could mean having to trial different SIEM, archiving and log management solutions.
+This could mean having to trial different archiving, SIEM, and log management solutions.
 However, managing log pipelines to different solutions can get complicated.
 Use the Dual Ship Logs template to centrally aggregate, process, and send copies of your logs to different destinations.

 #### Archive Logs